Judge not — are we forbidden to judge?

 Judge not according to the appearance, but judge righteous judgment.
 (John 7:24)

 Therefore my judgment is that we should not trouble those of the Gentiles who turn to God, but should write to them to abstain from the things polluted by idols, and from sexual immorality, and from what has been strangled, and from blood.
-(Acts 15:19-20 ESV)
+(Acts 15:19-20)

-….’You have judged correctly,’ Jesus said. (— to Peter when Peter was interpreting a parable, Luke 7:43 NIVUK)
+….’You have judged correctly,’ Jesus said.
+(Luke 7:43; said to Peter when Peter was interpreting a parable.)

 But Peter and John replied [to the Sanhedrin], ‘Judge for yourselves whether it is right in God’s sight to obey you rather than God.’
-(Acts 4:19 The Pentateuch As Narrative: A Biblical-theological Commentary)
+(Acts 4:19)

 Therefore let us not pass judgment on one another any longer, but rather decide never to put a stumbling block or hindrance in the way of a brother.
-(Romans 14:13 ESV, stumbling block means ‘occasion of apostasy’.)
+(Romans 14:13; stumbling block means ‘occasion of apostasy’.)

-In Acts 17: 10-11 the Bereans were declared ‘more noble’ for searching and examining the Scripture daily to see if Paul’s teaching lined up with Scripture.
-The word translated search or examine is often translated judge.
 Would we test Paul’s teaching if he spoke in our church today?
-Probably not, yet he would want us to.
-But these days if you question the teaching of many current ministries you are likely to be told ‘Don’t touch God’s anointed!’ or some verbal equivalent of that rebuff.
+Probably not; yet he would want us to!
+These days, if you question the teaching of many current ministries, you are likely to be told “Don’t touch God’s anointed!” or some verbal equivalent of that rebuke.
 Some celebrity pastors / authors, even those who come across with obsequious humility, are so venerated by their followers that it’s almost impossible to get the celebrity and his followers to open their ears to a reasonable critique of the venerated teacher.

-In Acts 20:30 Paul warned the Ephesian elders: “Also among yourselves shall men arise, speaking perverse things, to draw away disciples after them.”
-False teachers can arise from within the church.
-And in the very next verse, Paul says “Therefore, watch, and remember, that by the space of three years I ceased not to warn everyone night and day with tears.”
-It was no light matter, no passing comment.
-Paul had hammered and hammered it to them for three years, because he knew how serious it was!
-And note that he warned everyone, not just the elders.
+In Acts 20:30, Paul warned the Ephesian elders: “Also among yourselves shall men arise, speaking perverse things, to draw away disciples after them.”
+False teachers can arise from within the visible church.
+In the very next verse Paul says, “Therefore, watch, and remember, that by the space of three years I ceased not to warn everyone night and day with tears.”
+Paul’s warning was no light matter.
+Paul had emphasised the danger of deceptive ideas to the Ephesians for three years, because he knew how serious it was!
+And note: Paul warned everyone, not just the elders.

-Some people say that if a person is off track, you should just keep silent and pray / wait for the Holy Spirit to correct them.
+Some people say that if a person is off track, you should just keep silent and pray and wait for the Holy Spirit to correct them.
 But this is unbalanced and potentially dangerous.
 While the Holy Spirit does indeed convict people of sin, the Bible is also full of accounts of prophets and believers who admonished others for their sins in no uncertain terms.
-(Eg. Isaiah 58:1; Hosea 8:1; Micah 3:8, Act 8:20-23, to name a few.)
+E.g., Isaiah 58:1; Hosea 8:1; Micah 3:8; Acts 8:20-23, to name just a few.

 Our Lord did not condemn the assessment of a person’s character, but the assassination of one’s character.